techfort/PowerArray/README.md

 `PowerArray.binarySearch`: performs a binary search on the elements of the array, only relevant if the array only consists of numbers.
 Thanks to [Oliver Caldwell's post](http://oli.me.uk/2013/06/08/searching-javascript-arrays-with-a-binary-search/) for a quick version of the algorithm.

-`PowerArray.numericSort': sorts array (if array only contains integers), useful for utilizing `binarySearch`.
+`PowerArray.numericSort`: sorts array (if array only contains integers), useful for utilizing `binarySearch`.

 This is a typical output from benchmark.js (over 10,000,000 size arrays)